GL-Li/vimwiki/Rust_language.md

 **String is a data structure stored in heap**
     - used for dynamic string manipulation.
     - access through a pointer (reference) whose size is 24 bytes, including pointer, length and capacity of the string.
 The actual string data have variable size.
+    - When talking about the size of a String object like in `let s = String::from("abc")`, is 24 bytes, it is the size of the pointer, not the actual data in heap.
+Actually `s` lives in stack and has a value of a pointer.
+The pointer points to the data in heap. `s` is just the pointer.
     - create with ways like:
         - `let aaa = String::from("aaa")`
         - `let bbb = "bbb".to_string()`